Skip to Main Content

 14. Hüfner, Very High Resolution Photoelectron Spectroscopy.

 Hüfner, Stefan, ed.
 Very high resolution photoelectron spectroscopy.
-New York: Springer, 2007. http://www.springerlink.com.
+Springer, 2007. http://www.springerlink.com.

 Book chapters: